ggragham/nginx_aws_template/README.md

 # Nginx AWS template

-Just template for nginx deployement on AWS.
+Just template for nginx deployment on AWS.